 Instructions

-Heat a large pan over medium high heat and add a little of the stock, along with the tempeh slices.
+- Heat a large pan over medium high heat and add a tablespoon stock, along with the tempeh slices.
 Sprinkle the slices with about ¼ teaspoon each of salt and pepper.

-Add the vegetable oil to the same pan along with the onion.
-Cook until the onion becomes fragrant and translucent, about five minutes.
+- Add the vegetable oil to the same pan along with the onion.
+Cook until the onion begins to brown, about five minutes.
 Add the garlic, peppers, and mushrooms to the pan and continue to cook until they’re tender, about 5-10 minutes.

 Can you believe I have never ever tried tempeh?
 This one makes me try one now!